-Tolstoy said that one should not approach a Russian peasant in a direct manner but instead get to the point in a roundabout way so that he can figure it out for himself. same holds true of Soviet officials who are mostly descendants of these peasants.

-Formal negotiations with the Soviet Union should be entrusted to professionals with long experience in such activity and without a personal or political stake should preferably be career civil serv rather than well-known public figures.
-One should never try to bluff Russians without a personal or political stake in the outcome. should preferably be career civil servants or military personnel

-One should never try to bluff Russians but always be prepared to back one's warnings and threats with action: they are specialists at exposing bluffs and lose respect for those This M! who perpetrate them.
+- -- Tolstoy said that one should not approach a Russian peasant in a direct manner but instead get to the point in a roundabout way so that he can figure it out for himself.
+The same holds true of Soviet officials who are mostly descendants of these peasants. - -- Formal negotiations with the Soviet Union should be entrusted to professionals with long experience in such activity and without a personal or political stake in the outcome.
+They should preferably be career civil servants or military personnel rather than well-known public figures. - -- One should never try to bluff Russians but always be prepared to back one's warnings and threats with action: they are specialists at exposing bluffs and lose respect for those who perpetrate them.